 A loud sneeze sent a nose full of snot onto the steering wheel and the windshield.
-James held the phone away from the explosion; otherwise, it too would have been covered.
+James pushed the phone away from the explosion and the rain of mucus.

-“Are you gonna be alright?”
+“Are you gonna be all right?”
 Sally snickered through the phone.

 He dug through the console for a napkin or any kind of paper.
 He found nothing to wipe his mess.

 “I don’t have time for this crap.”
-His pant leg was now covered.
-“Just email Mike the job, call my doctor, and find me some tissues.”
+The snot now covered his pant leg.
+“Email Mike the job, call my doctor, and find me a box of tissues.”

-James turned his convertible onto Mullholland Highway and headed north.
+James turned his convertible onto Mulholland Highway and headed north.
 The other end of the line was silent.

 “I’m in a hole,” he said.
 “I’ll pop out in a moment.”

 The cell towers often dropped calls and Sally waited.
 She figured he would always call back.

 The sun was shining through the dried yellow mucus on the windshield to create a rainbow on his dash.
 He looked at the light and ignored the bungalows and exclusive homes of Beachwood Canyon.